Mom Almost Loses Son’s Grover Doll, Skier Saves The Day

-CHICAGO (CBS)– An Illinois mother had a mountain-sized weight lifted from off her shoulder after relocating her son’s beloved Grover doll.
+CHICAGO (CBS)– An Illinois mother had a mountain-sized weight lifted off her after relocating her son’s beloved Grover doll.

 Jenny Thorsen brought her son’s well-worn Grover doll to the summit of a Colorado mountain.
 She took a photo hoping it would inspire her son.